V5 User GuideLast Updated: 8/8/2025

 Two-factor authentication / OTP

-Two-factor authentication (also known as 2FA or OTP) is a method of confirming a user's claimed identity by utilizing a combination of two different components.
+Two-factor authentication (also known as 2FA or OTP) is a method of confirming a user's claimed identity by utilising a combination of two different components.
 This authentication process occurs every time you log in.

 Taguchi® has adopted two-factor authentication via QR code (or manual entry by account ID and key).
 This means you can set up 2FA easily using your mobile device and an app (such as Google Authenticator available on the App Store or Play Store).